harrykipper/x210/README.md

 ## How to patch the X210 BIOS

- ### Option 1: patch the embedded controller
+ ### Option 1: use a patched embedded controller

- You can patch the Embedded Controller with Vladislav's version:
+ You can replace the Embedded Controller with Vladislav's version:

 ```
 flashrom -p internal -r x210-current-internal-flashrom.bin